nembrinj/protofablab/README.md

 ## UI Explained

 In the following section we will explain all elements of the user interface.
-When first entering the application you are greeted by the following user interface.
+When first entering the application you are greeted by the following interface.

 <img src="./readmeImages/startup_screen.png" style="width: 75%;"/>